octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 In most cases, smart contracts remove *intermediate* and drastically reduce costs compared to classic paper contracts and their validations.

-Notice that like any other, a Tezos smart contract can only run on and interact with the blockchain it's stored.
+Notice that like any other, a Tezos smart contract can only run on and interact with the blockchain it's stored in (Bitcoin's smart contracts are exceptions here).
 It can't interact with the outside world.
-That's where *decentralized applications* or "_Dapps_" come in.
+That's where *decentralized applications* or "_Dapps_" come in, because they provide interfaces for the outside world.

 To build your own Dapp, please refer to the [*Build a Dapp*](/dapp) module.